 Service Cloud is built to support contact centers through omni-channel, self-service and live communications, including web, email, chat, social, mobile, and voice–more on voice later!
 What was once a function assigned to disparate staff, contact centers can be the most significant engagement platform an organization manages.

-The quality of the constituent experience with donors, clients, or members can have significant implications for the performance and reputation of a nonprofit.
+The quality of the supporter experience with donors, clients, or members can have significant implications for the performance and reputation of a nonprofit.
 In addition, Service Cloud helps staff be more efficient, so more money is available for program funding or other technology investments.

 Service Cloud functionality is focused on the agent workspace, providing the agents or contact center staff access to tools and data in a single unified view: Service Console.
 Contact center agents may be responsible for managing cases at scale and Service Cloud’s Console enables staff to multitask easily across cases and disparate channels.

 When implementing Service Cloud, it’s customary to configure the system to create workflows to deliver automated processes and leverage Artificial Intelligence (AI) for intelligent routing, next best actions, and chat conversations.
-Both constituent and staff interfaces can be customized to meet functional needs and deliver the best experience.
+Both supporter and staff interfaces can be customized to meet functional needs and deliver the best experience.

 2. Service Cloud is Built on Salesforce CRM

 Perhaps the most compelling reason to adopt Service Cloud is because it’s built on the Salesforce platform, providing the ability to have your data all in one system without siloed or bifurcated data.
-Stakeholders across the organization have a 360-degree view of all constituents and their engagement with the organization.
+Stakeholders across the organization have a 360-degree view of all supporters and their engagement with the organization.

 Being on a single platform has other key advantages: